redtexts/texts/pannekoek_1914_great_european_war.md

 German government would have had too much to do with its internal troubles to think about war.
 The fact that this tactic came to an end after the brilliant conflicts of 1910 means an acknowledgment of its own weakness by the party.
-Since then a luke-warm spirit, adverse to sharp conflict, got the upper hand in the movement.
+Since then a lukewarm spirit, adverse to sharp conflict, got the upper hand in the movement.
 The bureaucracy at the top became ever stronger and was disinclined to risk itself in revolutionary struggles.